1991 Iowa Hawkeyes football team

-The 1991 Iowa Hawkeyes football team represented the University of Iowa as a member of the Big Ten Conference during the 1991 NCAA Division I-A football season.
-Led by 13th-year head coach Hayden Fry, the Hawkeyes compiled an overall record of 10–1–1 with a mark of 7–1 in conference play, placing second in the Big Ten.
-Iowa was invited to the Holiday Bowl, where the Hawkeyes tied BYU.
-The team played home games at Kinnick Stadium in Iowa City, Iowa.
+The 1991 Iowa Hawkeyes football team was an American football team that represented the University of Iowa as a member of the Big Ten Conference during the 1991 NCAA Division I-A football season.
+In their 13th year under head coach Hayden Fry, the Hawkeyes compiled a 10–1–1 record (7–1 in conference games), finished in second place in the Big Ten, and outscored opponents by a total of 330 to 166.
+In games against ranked opponents, they lost to No. 7 Michigan and defeated No. 13 Illinois, No. 13 Ohio State and No. 25 Indiana.
+They concluded the season with a tie game against unranked BYU in the 1991 Holiday Bowl.
+They were ranked No. 10 in the final AP and UPI polls.